andyld97/Spider/README.md

 # Spider

+> **Warning**
+> This project is discontinued since I have a complete new spider project created using WPF!

 For instructions how this game works, please see https://en.wikipedia.org/wiki/Microsoft_Spider_Solitaire
 In this game are currently just one type of cards, so it's easy to play.
 Sometimes you don't get the proper
 cards so you get in trouble, because you can't win then.
 The language of the game is currently german, but later